webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Equipment/Military-Grade-Field-Dressing.md

 ---
 aliases:
-  - Military-Grade Field Dressing
+- "Military-Grade Field Dressing"
 tags:
 - Compendium/CSRD/en/Equipment
 - Equipment/Contemporary
 - Equipment/Health-Care-and-Nutrition
 - Equipment/Modern
 - Equipment/Level/3
 - Equipment/Value/Very-Expensive
-title: Military-Grade Field Dressing
-collection: Equipment
-kind: Compendium
 ---

 ## Military-Grade Field Dressing

 >Bandage with antimicrobial, analgesic, hemostatic, and temporary skin substitute qualities that can raise a victim one step of the damage track if damage was due to a wound.